 FDA Commissioner Scott Gottlieb announced his plan to reduce youth vaping, and it turned out to be rather anticlimactic.
 After months of build-up, the FDA chief’s statement was only particularly surprising for its attention to combustible products — which of course is where the FDA’s focus should be.

 Vape advocates will be unhappy with Gottlieb’s plan to restrict flavors (other than tobacco, menthol and mint) to adult-only locations.
-And anti-vaping activists will be disappointed to hear that the commissioner didn’t announce an immediate flavor ban.
+And anti-vaping activists will be disappointed to hear that the commissioner didn’t announce an immediate flavored vape ban.
 He did remind everyone that rulemaking on flavors is in progress.
 The FDA could still issue rules that would disrupt or kill the independent vaping market.

 But Gottlieb didn’t announce any news on vaping rules that were unexpected.
 Most of his plans echo the announcement made by JUUL Labs two days ago.
 As Gottlieb promised, the FDA is putting “speed bumps” in the road for adult smokers seeking alternatives to cigarettes.